LukeShortCloud/rootpages/src/commands/openstack.rst

    "project list", "show tenants/projects"
-   "user create --project <PROJECT_ID> --password <PASSWORD> <USER_NAME>", "create a new user" "user set <USER_NAME>", "update a user's account"
+   "user create --project <PROJECT_ID> --password <PASSWORD> <USER_NAME>", "create a new user" "user set <USER_NAME>", "update a user's account" "purge", "delete a project and all of it s resources" "purge --keep-project", "delete all of the resources in project but do not delete the project itself" "purge --dry-run", "show what resources would be deleted from the purge"

 openstack role
 ~~~~~~~~~~~~~~